 In 2009 we cut our print/online marketing budget way back and shifted our marketing to in person efforts; networking.
-Like a many of you I went to these events, met lots of people, gathered loads of business cards and went home.
+Like a many of you I went to events, met lots of people, gathered loads of business cards and went home.

 I had every intention of typing all of the business cards into MS Outlook so I could follow up and develop the relationships I had just started.
 I actually spent hours typing in all of those contacts after each event.
 Yes, it took hours.
 It took so much time that I gave up typing them in and never followed up.
 My time, money and potentially great relationships were wasted so I looked for a better way.